atolye15/checklist/checklists/branch-settings-on-github.md

 - [ ] Mark CirleCI related checks on the list
 It is not allowed the merge any code without passing CircleCI tests

+- [ ] Mark Codecov related checks on the list
+If the project use Codecov, then enable its checks too

 - [ ] Enable include administrators
 No one can bypass this rules 🤝